Muppberg

 The Muppberg, not to be confused with the nearby district called Mupperg of the municipality of Föritztal, is a 515.7 m mountain located in Bavaria between Neustadt bei Coburg, Sonneberg and Heubisch.
 On January 1, 1975, the 204 ha forest district of Muppberg (Neustadter Forst), which is not part of the municipality, was incorporated into Neustadt from the Coburg domain.
 On the summit stands the Arnoldhütte, a refuge named after Max Oscar Arnold, and next to it the Prinzregententurm.

-The Muppberg is very well accessible by many hiking trails.
+The Muppberg is accessible by many hiking trails.